Instant digital downloads 24/7

 These are the actions you should take:

 Step 1.
-Launch Cricut Design Space and turn on your paper cutting machine.
+Launch Cricut Design Space and turn on your smart cutting machine.

 In Design Space, upload the SVG file into a new project.

 Step 2.
-Suppose you are using the Floral Wedding Invitation SVG Template by Digital Art Dreams.
-In that case, you will see two objects: card template and lines.
+Suppose you are using the Floral Wedding Invitation SVG design by Digital Art Dreams.
+In that case, you will see two objects: a card template and lines.

 Switch cut to score in Cricut Design Space

 Step 3.
-"Attach" the two objects and then click "Make It," and make sure to insert the scoring stylus into Cricut before you press the "Go" button.
+"Attach" the two objects and then press "Make It," and make sure to insert the Cricut scoring stylus into your Maker or Explore before you press the "Go" button.

 Make It button in Cricut Design Space

-We used golden double-side cardstock for our invitation wedding card, but you can choose any color you love.
+We used smooth, golden double-sided cardstock for our wedding invitation card, but you can choose any color and texture you love.

 P.S.
 If you see your object and score line placed in different places on the same virtual mat, it means you have not "attached" them.
-It is vital to "attach" before cutting and ensure that the score line is right where you want to fold your project.
+It is vital to attach before cutting and ensure that the score line is precisely where you want to fold your project.

 Step 4.
-Watch how your digital cutting machine works.
-It firstly scores with the stylus and then cuts.
+Watch how your smart cutting machine works.
+It scores with the Cricut stylus first, and then it cuts.

-Do the weeding work, and enjoy your new project.
+Do the weeding and enjoy your new invitation.

-How to Add Scoring Line in Cricut Design Space
+How to Add a Scoring Line in Design Space

 Step 1.
 Launch the Design Space on your computer.
-Create any shape for a potential paper card (a square, a rectangular, a heart, etc.) using the "Shapes" option from the left menu.
+Create any shape for a potential paper card (a square, a rectangle, a heart, etc.) using the "Shapes" option from the left menu.

 Step 2.
-Look at the left side menu again and find the "Score Line" located inside the "Shapes" section as well.
-When you click it, you will see a dashed line in your working area.
+Look at the left side menu again and find the "Score Line" located inside the "Shapes" section.
+When you click it, a dashed line will appear in your working area.

 Step 3.
 Now you can manipulate your line.
 Extend or shorten its length, rotate it if needed.